Roguelazer/rust-syslog-rfc5424/README.md

 [Documentation](http://roguelazer.github.io/rust-syslog-rfc5424/syslog_rfc5424/)

-This tool supports serializing the parsed messages using rustc-serialize if it's built with the `rustc-serialize` feature and using serde if it's built with the `serde` feature.
+This tool supports serializing the parsed messages using rustc-serialize if it's built with the `rustc-serialize` feature and using serde if it's built with the `serde-serialize` feature.

 ## Performance